mguyette/mguyette.github.io/_pages/Aquarius.md

   image: "/images/LotusFlower.jpg"
 ---

-I have worked extensively to customize AQUARIUS Time-Series and WebPortal implementation at the St. Johns River Water Management District.
+I have worked extensively to customize the St. Johns River Water Management District's implementation of Aquatic Informatics products AQUARIUS Time-Series and WebPortal.
 These projects illustrate some of these customizations and may be of use to others in their AQUARIUS implementations.

-<a href="/docs/FixCycleTimes.html">Data Wrangling: Preparing HydroCycle-PO4 Data for AQUARIUS Time-Series<a>
-<a href="/docs/FixCycleTimes.Rmd">Data Wrangling: Preparing HydroCycle-PO4 Data for AQUARIUS Time-Series<a>
+<a href="/Aquarius/FixCycleTimes.html">Data Wrangling: Preparing HydroCycle-PO4 Data for AQUARIUS Time-Series<a>